-It’s pretty sad because the reason it’s called the Devil’s Bridge is because when slavery was big on Antigua a lot of people used to commit suicide off of the bridge as firstly the water is very rough, and secondly there is no land between that point and Africa so the slaves hoped their bodies would be taken back to Africa..
+It’s pretty sad because the reason it’s called the Devil’s Bridge is that when slavery was big on Antigua a lot of people used to commit suicide off of the bridge as firstly the water is very rough, and secondly there is no land between that point and Africa so the slaves hoped their bodies would be taken back to Africa!

 If you want to mix your days up a bit but you don’t want to do too much, why not visit another resort!

 Pineapple Beach Club is another Elite Island Resort just across the road from Verandah Resort and because they are sister resorts it means you can use all the facilities of each of the resorts, except stay the night!

 I really like this concept as it’s always nice to check out another hotel, especially if you were debating between two!

 It’s not all about getting away from your resort to have fun though!
 Verandah Resort had so many activities on-site- a mini-golf course, a huge swimming pool (in fact the largest on the island) and volleyball.

 There are activities on all day as well from Yoga classes to Aqua aerobics.
 Plus the beach offers paddleboards, kayaks and boats for guests to take out!